 When choosing a team, make sure you can stay for the entire trip since the team will depend on you to fulfill your role on the team.
-Admission on a team is at the discretion of the team leader.
+Admission to a team is at the discretion of the team leader.
 Once the team leader admits you to their team, complete your profile immediately.
 Physicians and RNs have credentials requirements; these must be completed by the deadline.

 Each volunteer pays a donation fee which covers round trip airfare and ground transportation to and from the hospital.
 Room & board, beverages, including filtered water, and laundry at the hospital are also included.

 *Since 2019 "jumper" flights from small airports to major airports are no longer covered.
-Ask your team leader if your airport is covered, since you may incur extra costs if you live in a rural area.
+Ask your team leader if your airport is covered, since you may incur extra costs, if you live in a rural area.

 What to Bring:

 It’s a good idea to order Guatemalan Quetzals from your bank prior to departure.
 You can also get Quetzals from ATMs in Guatemala.
 Most places outside Nuevo Progreso take debit or credit cards.
 Nuevo Progreso is rural; if you need to buy anything there it’s easiest with Quetzals.
 Usually the exchange rate is better if you do it before the trip at your bank.

 Please add an International Package to your cell phone so you can be contacted while in Guatemala.
 This is most important for efficiency in the OR so you can be contacted when your case is ready.
 What’s App is also helpful.
 Check with your team leader to find out how they want to communicate in Guatemala.

 We ask that you pack your personal items in a carry-on, saving the luggage allowance for medical supplies and equipment.
 You don’t need much more than a couple of casual outfits, pajamas and toiletries.